S10143806H/ameba-neo-matrix/README.md

 ## To do List

+- [x] Map from LED strip (linear) to 2D-axis in LED Matrix hardware
+- [x] Convert data array (LED pattern) to axises in LED Matrix hardware
 - [ ] Convert input string to ASCII output
 - [ ] Getting information from API / Sensors